 The software client uses delta-block differential methods to perform backups.

-- At backup time the client's selections are processed and the file system modify time stamp and file size for each file is compared with the corresponding values from the last backup.
+- At the backup time, the client's selections are processed and the file system modifies the time stamp and file size for each file is compared with the corresponding values from the last backup.

-- For files whose size or modify date has changed (and for all SQL Server and Hyper-V .VHD files selected, whether or not their date or size has changed), the file is (a) compressed, (b) encrypted using AES-256 block encryption, and (c) broken up into 1MB blocks.
+- For files whose size or modify date has changed (and for all SQL Server and Hyper-V .VHD files selected, whether or not their date or size has changed), the file is (a) compressed [Advanced Settings], (b) encrypted using AES-256 block encryption, and (c) broken up into 1MB blocks.

 - Any blocks in step 2, which have not already been backed up, are backed up.

-The Backup->Settings tab provides the means to synchronize all blocks between your backup vault(s) using the "Synchronize all backup vaults..." button.
+The Backup->Settings tab provides the means to synchronize all blocks between your backup vault(s) using the "Synchronize All Vaults" button.
 This process is performed automatically at the end of each backup anyways.

-Seeding backups to the remote backup server or cloud storage like AWS S3 can be accomplished by following these simple steps.
+Seeding large backups to the remote backup server or cloud storage like AWS S3 can be accomplished by following these simple steps.
 [How to seed a large backup]